ericsonga/APCSAReview/_sources/Unit6-Arrays/topic-6-3-arrays-with-foreach.rst

        /* Write a checkText() method that takes a String[] parameter which is a sentence
         * of text in a String array and then calls your spellcheck method above
         * to check if each word in that text is spelled correctly.
         * Use an enhanced for each loop.
-It should print out the misspelled words,
-        * and return false if it finds a misspelled word.
+        * It should count and print out the misspelled words, and return the count.
        */